 Nine months of a student's salary in the EEB program comes from either the department, a fellowship, or the research advisor.
 Summer salary typically comes from the advisor's research or start-up funds, and is dependent on available funds and student progress; as decided by the advisor.
-All students should discuss summer salary with their research advisors at the beginning of the spring semester, preferably in Janauary.
-After this meeting, students should notify the graduate program adminstrator regarding the funding source for summer salary or if they have any concerns about the summer salary.
+All students should discuss summer salary with their research advisors at the beginning of the spring semester, preferably in January.